codeart1st/mapserver-wasm/README.md

 ## Features

-- Use MapServer inside your Browser
+- Use MapServer inside your browser
-- Expose WFS and WMS services
+- Expose WFS 2.0.0 and WMS 1.3.0 services
 - Read vector and raster data from GeoPackage

 # ThirdParty Dependencies